 - a.
-Minimum of 40% aggregate marks in the CCE of a course

-- b.
-Minimum of 40% in the ESE of a course.
+Minimum of 40% of marks in End Semester Exam of the course - b.
+Minimum of 40% of marks out of combined marks i.e., sum of End Semester Exam and Internal Evaluation of the course

-- c.
-Minimum 40% aggregate in each Semester

 A student who has obtained an 'F' grade in any subject shall be deemed to have 'failed' and is required to reappear as a 'supplementary student' in the End Semester Examination, as and when offered.
 In such cases, internal marks in those subjects shall remain the same as those obtained earlier.